frogm0uth/keyboard-notes/qmk-custom-edit/README.md

 **How to use Custom Edit**

+Note: the following assumes that you have a keymap.h file which is included by keymap.c and contains the definitions of the `layers` and `custom_keycodes` enums.

 To include Custom Edit in your keymap:

 1. Drop the files custom_edit.c, custom_edit.h and shortcuts.h into your keymap folder.

-2. Include custom_edit.h in your keymap.c (or keymap.h if you have one):
+2. Include custom_edit.h in your keymap.h file:

    ```c
    #include "custom_edit.h"